UnderLogic/runtime-collections/Documentation~/src/sets/runtime-set.md

 ## Description

 Represents an observable set of `T` values that can be shared and modified throughout the application.
+By default, the set does not allow duplicate values but this can be overriden.

 ## Serialized Fields (Inspector)